einzige/happy-friday/README.md

 # Happy Friday

 It is Friday and it is time to push to production!
-CTO said, once we push to production we can go grab some beer.
+The CTO said, once we push to production we can go grab some beers.
-Our goal is to implement all the features ASAP and go hang out hard with our teammates.
+Our goal is to implement all the features ASAP and go party hard with our teammates.

 ## The task

 - Build an optimal schedule for a distributed development team for this Friday (see sample output at [the very bottom](#sample-output)).
 - Give a recommendation to improve their agile development process :)

-## Task description

 Given 3 teams: